 - Always make sure doors and windows are securely locked, including those in common rooms and other communal areas

-- Rooms in halls always have a lock.
-But your room in a shared house might not (we know someone whose door doesn’t even close).
+- Rooms in halls always have a lock, but your room in your shared house might not.
 Make sure you fit one, or get your landlord to do it - otherwise you probably won’t be able to make a claim if your house is burgled

 - If you take a bike with you to uni, make sure you have a secure ‘D’ lock and never leave it outside unsecured.
 It’s a good idea to check the small print of any insurance policy, because sometimes insurers won’t pay out unless your bike was secured to a non-moveable object